-Material for brackets connecting non original parts (fairing, exhaust, etc) to the frame (or engine) cannot be made from titanium or fibre reinforced composites.
+Material for brackets connecting non original parts (fairing, etc) to the frame (or engine) cannot be made from titanium or fibre reinforced composites (with exception of exhaust bracket).

 Protective covers for engine, frame, chain, footrests, ect. can be made in other material like fibre composite material if these parts do not replace original parts mounted on the homologated model.